search-backbone/cdr-pipeline/README.md

 Importing *.csv to elasticsearch

 - [x] Preparations
-    - to create COS instance on GCP `sh create-instance.sh`
+    - to create COS instance on GCP `bash create-instance.sh`
-        - to install ELK `sh install-elk-stack.sh`
+        - to install ELK `bash install-elk-stack.sh`

 - [ ] Conversions
     - xslx to csv